Job Displacement and Creation

 |---|---|

-| Customer service representatives | Nurses and caregivers |
+| Customer-service representatives | Nurses and personal-care aides |

-| Paralegals and junior accountants | Skilled tradespeople (plumbers, electricians) |
+| Paralegals and junior accountants | Machine-repair and HVAC technicians |

 | Entry-level programmers | Physical and occupational therapists |